Citabria

 A good friend of mine (a private pilot) has recently acquired a full size Bellanca Citabria.
 I’ve always had a weak spot for the Citabria, in particular the 1/6 scale one from the SIG kit, made in USA.
 My late uncle Jack had also built a beautiful example.
 Only a few weeks before this friend told me about his new private plane, I had seen an original SIG kit for sale in Germany.
 I was lucky, it was still available and a few mail exchanges later, it was on its way to me.
 It was the intention to roughly replicate the full size Citabria of my friend, not to make a contest quality scale replica.

 The kit is very nice.
 Although it’s old school, it’s very well designed with good quality wood and die-cutting.
 It replicates the full scale rather well.
 The only problems are the engine cowling and the wheel pants.
 The ones from the kit represent an older Citabria model and the differences are just too obvious to ignore.
 I’m sure I would have felt bad if I didn’t do the effort of correcting this, so I spent a bit of time creating new masters and moulds for these.
-The process is illustrated with phtographs below.
-The model is nearly finished at time of writing.
-I just need to install the fuel tank and the electronics in the fuselage, hook up the rudder and elevator servos and clear coat the graphics.
+The process is illustrated with photographs below.

-the full size Citabria to be replicated shown here at Koksijde Air Base
+this is the full size Citabria, shown here at Koksijde Air Base

 the nice kit from SIG Manufacturing, USA